Sous vide

 Gezonder koken met sous vide

 There are dozens of reasons why cooking with a sous vide stick is better.
-Just think of the perfect doneness and tenderness, better flavors, but also the ease of use and how you can achieve the best results with sous vide every time.
-We could go on about it for hours.
-But we're not going to do that this time.
-Today we're going to talk extensively about the health benefits that cooking with sous vide has to offer us.
+Just think of the perfect doneness and tenderness, better flavors, but also the ease of use and how sous vide helps you achieve the best results every time.
+We could go on and on about it for hours.
+But we won't do that this time.
+Today, we're going to talk in depth about the health benefits of sous vide cooking.

-Because today our health is more important than ever.
-It seems like everyone is busy looking for a better balance, making responsible choices and consuming healthy and responsible food.
-Not surprising of course, because our health influences our quality of life.
-A wise Greek man known as Hippocrates is said to have once written the following: “Let food be thy medicine”.
+Because today, our health is more important than ever.
+It seems everyone is busy striving for a better balance, making responsible choices, and consuming healthy and responsible food.
+This isn't surprising, of course, because our health affects our quality of life.
+A wise Greek man known as Hippocrates reportedly once wrote: "Let food be thy medicine."
 What he meant by this was: food can make you healthy, but food can also make you sick.
-More and more scientific studies are concluding that our intestines have a major influence on our physical and mental health.
-Healthy cooking is therefore vital to staying healthy for a long time.
+A growing number of scientific studies are concluding that our intestines have a significant impact on our physical and mental well-being.
+Healthy cooking is therefore vital for staying healthy for a long time.

 How can sous vide help you cook healthier?

 With sous vide, everyone can cook healthier at home.
-First of all, of course, because cooking at home is much healthier.
-If you cook at home, you eat fewer carbohydrates, eat less fat and use much less salt than you would when eating out.
-When you prepare your own meal at home, you know exactly what is in your food.
-You buy the ingredients yourself and therefore have control over the quality and sustainability of what you bring into your home.
-You can ensure the healthiest meat, fish and vegetables.
-Allergies and sensitivities to certain ingredients can be prevented.
-That saves your body a lot of unnecessary stress.
+First and foremost, of course, because cooking at home is much healthier.
+When you cook at home, you eat fewer carbohydrates, less fat, and use significantly less salt than you would when eating out.
+When you prepare your own meals, you also know exactly what's in them.
+You buy your own ingredients and therefore have control over the quality and sustainability of what you buy.
+This allows you to ensure the healthiest meat, fish, and vegetables.
+Allergies and sensitivities to certain ingredients can be prevented, saving your body a lot of unnecessary stress.

 [product=sous-vide-complete-package]